 Scheuermann disease is an osteochondrosis that causes localized changes in vertebral bodies, leading to backache and kyphosis.
-Diagnosis is with spinal x-rays.
-Treatment usually involves only reduction of weight bearing and strenuous activity.
+Diagnosis is with spinal radiographs.
+Treatment usually involves reduction of weight bearing and strenuous activity; rarely, surgical correction of misalignment may be needed.

-Most patients present with a round-shouldered posture and they may have persistent low-grade backache.
+Most patients present with a round-shouldered posture (a hunched back), and they may have persistent low-grade backache.
 Some have an appearance similar to people with Marfan syndrome; trunk and limb length are disproportionate.
 Normal thoracic kyphosis is increased diffusely or locally.

 Diagnosis of Scheuermann Disease

-Some cases are recognized during routine screening for spinal deformity at school.
+Some cases are recognized during routine screening for spinal deformities at school.

-In atypical cases, generalized skeletal dysplasia must be excluded by x-ray skeletal survey, and, if suspected on clinical grounds, spinal tuberculosis must be excluded by CT or MRI.
+In atypical cases, generalized skeletal dysplasia must be excluded by a radiographic skeletal survey, and, if suspected on clinical grounds, spinal tuberculosis must be excluded by CT or MRI.

 Treatment of Scheuermann Disease